Vaei/PushPawn/README.md

 1. Set `Minimum Latency` to `90` and `Maximum Latency` to `110` for both `Incoming Traffic` and `Outgoing Traffic`
   * This ensures real-world networking conditions with considerable latency of over 200ms
 1. Open `BP_ThirdPersonCharacter` and `Event BeginPlay` -> `Is Locally Controlled` -> `Execute Console Command` -> `p.netshowcorrections 1`
-  * Any time your character desyncs, it will draw red/green capsules representing the correction, we now know if this plugin can desync us or not and how it handles desync when it should occur
+  * Any time your character de-syncs, it will draw red/green capsules representing the correction, we now know if this plugin can de-sync us or not and how it handles de-sync when it should occur

 ### AI Setup
 1. Duplicate `BP_ThirdPersonCharacter` and name it `BP_ThirdPersonBot`